-In this dynamic, connected world, our 107 years of experience has taught us how to stay relevant, stay ahead and be in with the changing times.
+In this dynamic, connected world, our core values have taught us how to stay relevant, stay ahead and be in with the changing times.
 Today, Insular Life is INLIFE – a company powered by INNOVATION and strengthened by its relationships IN LIFE.

 Like an eagle, we soar with keen and watchful eyes, looking after the good of Filipinos, guided by a core mission to work for the greater good, and as an inherently Filipino institution, to seek ways to improve their lives.